ReScience/ReScience-submission/article/Larisch-2019.md

 ```

 ANNarchy provides a `Synapse` object, that expects a `parameters` argument,
-the `equations` and a description of what happens when the pre-synaptic neuron spikes (`pre_spike`).
+the `equations` and a description of what happens when the presynaptic neuron spikes (`pre_spike`).
-After a pre-synaptic spike, the input current of the postsynaptic neurons increases by the value of the synaptic weight, if `transmit` is one.
+After a presynaptic spike, the input current of the postsynaptic neurons increases by the value of the synaptic weight, if `transmit` is one.
 `g_target` is an alias for the postsynaptic conductance that should be increased (`g_Exc` in the AdEx neurons).

 ### Implementation of the Experiments

 The implementation of the different experiments are provided in different Python files.
 To perform an experiment, a network with the neural populations and the weights between them must be initialized.
 To create a population, ANNarchy provides the `Population` object.
 The `geometry` argument expects a tuple or a integer and defines the spatial geometry, respectively the number of neurons in the population.
 The `neuron` arguments expects a `Neuron` object.
 There is also a set of predefined `Population` objects in ANNarchy,